According to the Christian Science Monitor,

 The judge's finding – that federal fuel-economy laws are not in conflict with state emissions laws – is particularly significant, coming on the heels of a US Supreme Court decision in April.
 That ruling found that the Environmental Protection Agency has the authority to regulate greenhouse-gas emissions, legal experts say.

-states that want to take action against global warming.
+On the one hand, Wednesday's decision strengthens the hand of states that want to take action against global warming.
 But in the longer term, the impact from the ruling could lead to one nationwide standard, which is already expected by many.

 In addition to the 12 states with California-style laws on the books, another six are close to acting.